juju/docs/src/en/tut-lxd.md

 juju controllers
 ```

-This will return a list of the controllers known to Juju.
-You can see our
+This will return a list of all the controllers known to your Juju client.
+You
-'lxd' listed:
+can see our 'lxd' listed:

 ```no-highlight
 Controller  Model    User   Access     Cloud/Region         Models  Machines    HA  Version